pyscf/pyscf.github.io/source/user/mcscf.rst

 Spin state of CAS wavefunction
 ------------------------------
-The MCSCF wavefunction by default has the same Sz value as the setting of :attr:`mol.spin`.
-The program does not guarantee to derive the spin-adapted wave function of desired spin multiplicity.
-There are a few settings can be used to tune the spin multiplicity of the wavefunction.
+By default, the MCSCF wavefunction uses the setting in :attr:`mol.spin` by default for the value of Sz.
+However, there is no guarantee that a spin-adapted wave function of the desired spin multiplicity is obtained.
+There are a few settings that can be used to tune the spin multiplicity of the wavefunction.

-You can change the number of alpha and beta electrons to be correlated in active space.
-The Sz value of the MCSCF wavefunction can be different to the settings of :attr:`mol.spin`.
-It's common to start from `Sz=0` RHF calculations then setting different number of alpha and beta electrons in active space to solve triplet state.
-For example
+You can change the number of alpha and beta electrons in the active space.
+The Sz value of the MCSCF wavefunction can differ from :attr:`mol.spin`.
+It's common to start from `Sz=0` RHF calculations, and then to vary the number of alpha and beta electrons in the active space to solve higher spin states, such as the triplet state.
+For example```

 .. code-block:: python